ayoayco/blog/_drafts/2020-02-29-influence.md

 These are actual things we control.

-However, most of the time we spend time and energy on things outside this circle.
+However, most of us spend a lot of time and energy on things outside this circle.

 Worrying about things we don't even have the power or capability to affect in anyway.

 News.
 Sex lives of celebrities.
 What people think of us.
 The weather.
-Co-workers' personal lives.

 These are things outside of our "Circle of Influence", and will not likely be changed by us.